Timetable FAQs for Students

 Here you can find the most commonly asked questions asked by students about the production of the new teaching timetable.
 Please read these carefully, and if your question is not answered please contact us at email@example.com.

-How can I view next year’s timetable?The timetable is available online at http://www.soas.ac.uk/timetable.
+How can I view next year’s timetable?The timetable is available online at Timetable.
 Please use this link and not any bookmarked links you may have.
+Also you can download your timetable into your phone / tablet calendar app of choice.

 How is the timetable produced?

-Timetable assess staff requests and student choices and produce the lecture timetable.
+Timetable assess staff availability and student choices during the spring and produce the lecture timetable.

 What activities does next year’s timetable include?